-To opt out of automatic deliveries of new prescriptions you got directly from your health care provider's office, please contact us by calling Express Scripts Mail Order Pharmacy 1-877-567-6320, TTY users call 1-800-716-3231.
+To opt out of automatic deliveries of new prescriptions you got directly from your health care provider's office, please contact us by calling Express Scripts Mail Order Pharmacy 1-877-567-6320 (this call is free), TTY users call 1-800-716-3231 (this call is free).
 You may also login to www.express-scripts.com.